bernardchu/dps/Deployment.md

 - `/amplify/imgixSecureUrlToken` is used to sign animal image URLs.
 - `/amplify/dpsGoogleSheetCredentials` is the JSON generated when a service account is created in order to give the application access to the Google Sheet containing the non-animal data.

+### Lambda role permissions
+For each backend lambda, Amplify will create one IAM role to execute that lambda.
-Amplify will create a bunch of IAM roles for the different lambdas in the backend; these roles need to be given permission to access these parameters in SSM.
+These roles need to be given permission to access these parameters in Systems Manager and to perform certain operations in DynamoDB.
-These roles generally look like `dpsLambdaRole<some hash>-<environment name>`.
+Their names generally look like `dpsLambdaRole<some hash>-<environment name>`.
 There is an existing policy in the DPS AWS account called LambdaSecrets that you can use to grant each Lambda role all the necessary permissions.
 You can see the actual role used by a Lambda if you get a 500 error when attempting to test an endpoint and you view the error in CloudWatch.
 Attach a policy to these roles that gives the `GetParametersByPath`, `GetParameters`, and `GetParameter` actions for `Resources`: `"arn:aws:ssm:*:<account ID>:parameter/amplify/*"`.
 Example JSON: